bigtoga/Examples/Mulesoft/Mulesoft Conference Notes/Mulsoft Connect 2020/Conference Notes.md

 * Custom code is the enemy of speed.
 It creates a bottleneck because only 1-2 people know it
 * IT spends 80% of its time "integrating" instead of "innovating"
+   - Integrating 150 apps takes a LOT of manpower, time

+## Amit A. from Mars Corp
+New CEO - wanted to move to cloud, have Digital Transformation.
+* We started to see huge explosions in "cloud applications"
+* This was great at first but became a huge issue later
+* Trying to get the various cloud applications to "talk to each other" was massive problem
+* We decided on Mulesoft and decided to completely re-architect entire software architecture of our entire org.
+* After going through that hard, long, arduous process, today we have 350+ applications across the business and are able to launch 50-60 new apps per year

+## Lindsey - Agility, Speed and Efficiency
+* 60% speed improvement
+* 65% increase in developer productivity
+* 63% reduction in maintenance

 </details>

 <details>